-- Companies must set science-based and time-bound greenhouse gas emissions reduction targets for their entire value chains, as well as separate targets for water use, reducing other harmful emissions, and eliminating deforestation and con- version of natural ecosystems from their supply chains. - Companies must incentivise investment in fossil-free and environmentally sustainable steel production by cooperating with other buyers (e.g., by participating in multi-stake-holder initiatives such as SteelZero, ResponsibleSteel, and SBTi) and suppliers (e.g., through formal purchasing agreements, joint ventures, and direct investments).
+Companies must incentivise investment in fossil-free and environmentally sustainable steel production by cooperating with other buyers (e.g., by participating in multi-stakeholder initiatives such as SteelZero, ResponsibleSteel, and SBTi) and suppliers (e.g., through formal purchasing agreements, joint ventures, and direct investments).

-- Companies must put in place processes (e.g., auditing and monitoring systems, surveys, and cooperation with suppliers) to monitor and track their suppliers' corporate responsibility and sustainability performance, including greenhouse gas emissions, other harmful emissions, water management, and elimination of deforestation.
-Greenhouse gas emission reduction targets must be directly incorporated into procurement and supplier selection criteria. - 6.
-Companies must consider the recyclability of steel in product design and manufacturing, e.g., by using a closed-loop process for steel, reducing the amount of steel used and increasing the proportion of recycled steel in products.
+Companies must consider the recyclability of steel in product design and manufacturing, e.g., by using a closedloop process for steel, reducing the amount of steel used and increasing the proportion of recycled steel in products.